snarfed/bridgy/README.md

 ![Bridgy](https://raw.github.com/snarfed/bridgy/master/static/bridgy_logo_thumb.jpg) [Bridgy](http://brid.gy/)
 ===

 Got a web site?
-Want to publish your posts to social networks?
-Want to see comments, likes, and more on your site?
-[Bridgy](http://brid.gy/) copies them back for you.
+Want social network replies and likes on your site?
+Want to post and tweet from your site?
+Bridgy is for you.

 http://brid.gy/

+Bridgy pulls comments and likes from social networks back to your web site.
+You can also use it to publish your posts to those networks.
 [See the docs](https://www.brid.gy/about) for more details.

 License: This project is placed in the public domain.